 There are inscriptions found in a physcian’s tomb in Egypt that suggests that this is where it may have originated from.

-By working on the reflexes of the feet, it helps to put the whole person back into a natural balanced state.
+By working on the reflexes of the feet, it helps to put the whole person back into natural homeostasis.